pmerrity/Drag-and-Drop/README.md

 * Tweak the AJAX call to retrieve your policy/signature
 * Add your `AWSAccessKeyId` to the variable `s3Key` in `s3.js` either in the script or dynamically (mine was just directly in the script).
 * Update the URL referencing the S3 bucket you will be uploading to.
 It is at the end of each function `uploadDragToS3` and `uploadToS3`.
-* Finally, look at the `conditions` object and update the `bucket` to match the one you will be uploading to
+* Finally, look at the `conditions` object and update the field `bucket` to match the one you will be uploading to

 Bugs
 ----